Xilinx/FPGA_as_a_Service/k8s-fpga-device-plugin/full-tutorial.md

 **Note:**

 1) mypod.yaml is under ./aws
-2) modify the image to be "xilinxatg/aws-fpga-verify:20200131"
+2) modify the image to be "xilinxatg/aws-fpga-verify:20200131", you can change this to your own docker images.
 3) modify the resources: set limits same as the that in worker node like "[xilinx.com/fpga-xilinx_aws-vu9p-f1_dynamic_5_0-43981](http://xilinx.com/fpga-xilinx_aws-vu9p-f1_dynamic_5_0-43981): 1".
 To run "kubectl describe node nodename" to find out the resource.

 To check status of the deployed pod: